 Under Cayman Islands law, the register of members of our company is prima facie evidence of the matters set out therein (i.e. the register of members will raise a presumption of fact on the matters referred to above unless rebutted) and a member registered in the register of members shall be deemed as a matter of Cayman Islands law to have legal title to the shares as set against its name in the register of members.
 Upon the closing of this public offering, the register of members shall be immediately updated to reflect the issue of shares by us.
 Once our register of members has been updated, the shareholders recorded in the register of members shall be deemed to have legal title to the shares set against their name.
 However, there are certain limited circumstances where an application may be made to a Cayman Islands court for a determination on whether the register of members reflects the correct legal position.
-Further, the Cayman Islands court has the power to order that the register of members maintained by a company should be rectified where it considers that the register of members does not reflect the correct legal position.
-If an application for an order for rectification of the register of members were made in respect of our ordinary shares, then the validity of such shares may be subject to reexamination by a Cayman Islands court.
+Further, the Cayman Islands court has the power to order that the register of members does not reflect the correct legal position.
+If an application for an order for rectification of the register of members wore made in respect of our ordinary shares, then the validity of such shares may be subject to re-examination by a Cayman Islands court.